Our Program

 Structured 2-week intensive workshops designed to unlock creativity and build artistic skills.

-2-week intensive workshops
+2-week intensive workshops per school

-3-4 weeks per site
+3-4 weeks per site (approximately 2 months total)

 Elementary School Workshop